pomerium/pomerium/docs/reference/readme.md

 - Required
 - Example: `https://httpbin.corp.example.com`

-`From` is externally accessible source of the proxied request.
+`From` is the externally accessible source of the proxied request.

 ### Kubernetes Service Account Token

 - `yaml`/`json` setting: `kubernetes_service_account_token` / `kubernetes_service_account_token_file`
 - Type: `string` or relative file location containing a Kubernetes bearer token
 - Optional
 - Example: `eyJ0eXAiOiJKV1QiLCJhbGciOiJ...` or `/var/run/secrets/kubernetes.io/serviceaccount/token`

 Use this token to authenticate requests to a Kubernetes API server.

 Pomerium will [https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation](impersonate) the Pomerium user's identity, and Kubernetes RBAC can be applied to IdP user and groups.